300 Series: Administration

 Legal Reference (Code of Iowa): §§ 279.8, .21; 281 IAC 12.4

-The first two years of a contract issued to a newly employed administrator will be considered a probationary period.
-The board may waive this period, or the probationary period may be extended for an additional year upon the consent of the administrator.
+The first three consecutive years of a contract issued to a newly employed administrator will be considered a probationary period.
+The probationary period may be extended for an additional year upon the consent of the administrator.
 In the event of termination of a probationary or non-probationary contract, the board will afford the administrator appropriate due process, including notice by May 15th, as required by law.
 The administrator and board may mutually agree to terminate the administrator's contract.

-Administrators and managers who wish to resign, to be released from contract, or to retire must comply with applicable law and board policies dealing with retirement, release, or resignation.
+Administrators and managers who wish to resign, to be released from contract, or to retire must comply with applicable law and board policies.

 Adopted: 8/14